 By the Numbers

-51% of the people in Malawi live below the poverty line
+51% of the country’s people in Malawi live below the poverty line

 Malawi, according to the United Nations, is one of the world’s least developed countries and also one of the most populous.
-Poverty is widespread—more than half of the country lives below the national poverty line, and even more residents live below international benchmarks of $1.25 or $2 a day.
+Poverty is widespread—half of the country lives below the national poverty line, and nearly two-thirds of the population survives on less than $1.25 a day.

 Many people in Malawi cannot rely on a sufficient diet, with half of children eating from only one or two food groups—a meal of maize, for example.
 Lack of enough calories and nutrients have resulted in a situation in which nearly half of the country’s children are stunted in growth.